ryouze/header-warden/README.md

 -> Reference: https://duckduckgo.com/?sites=cppreference.com&q=std%3A%3Asort&ia=web
 ```

 What you do with this information is completely up to you.
 You can choose to add the missing functions to the comments, or you can ignore them.
-The goal is to make you aware of the potential issues in your code.
+The goal is to make you aware of potential issues in your code.

 ## Features